Westside Academy is currently full

 - SHOES: No flip flops, sandals without backs, or house slippers are allowed.

 Students at Westside Academy are on an Independent Study contract for the school year, but we expect most students to attend school daily and to do a minimum of one hour of their online studies from home each day as homework.
 We can easily arrange for modified attendance based on a student's needs, but supporting work is mandatory to issue attendance credit.
-Students who do not attend school daily, and do not work from home, are subject to return to their home school.
+Students who do not attend school daily, and do not work from home, will be marked absent.
+Students who are continually absent are subject to return to their home school.

 Please be aware that students are REQUIRED to attend school for all testing days, and they will not receive attendance credit if they miss school during their testing window.